 Schuyler Hospital is a 25-bed critical access hospital, with a 120-bed skilled nursing facility attached.
-Schuyler Hospital’s main campus – on over-50 acre facilities overlooking breathtaking Seneca Lake – is located in Montour Falls, New York.
+Schuyler Hospital’s main campus – on our over 50 acre facility overlooking breathtaking Seneca Lake – is located in Montour Falls, New York.

 For nearly 100 years, Schuyler Hospital has been the healthcare provider for all ages in and around Schuyler County.
 Our long tradition of combining personal care with advanced technology provides a level of comfort, trust, and security that leads to outstanding patient satisfaction ratings.
 At Schuyler Hospital, we offer a wide range of medical services to the community, a highly skilled medical staff, and devotion to personalized care and service.

 While our main hospital campus is located in Montour Falls, we have evolved over the years into a network of providers, programs, and services that reaches throughout Schuyler County and into southern Yates and Seneca Counties to meet the healthcare needs of a population of over 32,000 residents.

 Whether you visit Schuyler Hospital for in-patient, observation or short-stay surgery, emergency room or primary care center, diagnostic services or other procedures, our skilled professionals at Schuyler Hospital offer you expert, specialized nursing and medical care.

 Thanks to our affiliation with Cayuga Medical Center, we offer a number of specialized services right here at Schuyler Hospital, and can seamlessly transfer you to a higher level of care if needed.